riceissa/issarice.com/wiki/difficulties-with-altruistic-content-creation.md

     Compare with something like GiveWell top charities, which are claimed to be "proven and effective".
-    Then also compare with something like existential risks reduction, which is uncertain but claims to be neglected and has a huge amount of impact.
+    Then also compare with something like existential risks reduction, which is uncertain but claims to be neglected and have a huge amount of impact.

     How does content creation fit into this framework?
     There are various neglected *parts* that can be improved.